opentok/opentok-ios-sdk-samples/README.md

     along with an audio meter UI for visualization of publisher and subscriber audio levels.

-9.	**Ringtones** - This project extends on the work done in Project 7 (External Audio Device) by extending the sample audio driver with an AVAudioPlayer controller, which will play a short ringtone while waiting for the subscriber to connect to the client device.
+9.	**Ringtones** - This project extends on the work done in Project 3 (Custom Audio Driver) by extending the sample audio driver with an AVAudioPlayer controller, which will play a short ringtone while waiting for the subscriber to connect to the client device.